khawarali971/Spring-RestFul-Apis-with-Cassandra/README.md

 	price text
 );

-and use following endpoints to access for post localhost:8080/api/create for get localhost:8080/api/get/{id}
+# Use following endpoints to access
+# for post
+localhost:8080/api/create
+# for get
+localhost:8080/api/get/{id}
-for get all
+# for get all
 localhost:8080/api/getall
-for delete all
+# for delete all
 localhost:8080/api/deleteall
-for delete by id
+# for delete by id
 localhost:8080/api/delete/{id}
-for update
+# for update
 localhost:8080/api/update/{id}